michaeltnguyen/GpsApp/README.md

 Running in a foreground service is probably the most important part -- it ensures android will try to keep our gps service alive, even if the user is not actively using the app.

 The background thread is accomplished with a [HandlerThread](https://developer.android.com/reference/android/os/HandlerThread), which allows location callbacks to be easily processed in a background thread.
-A more usual pattern might be to use the (Room ORM)[https://developer.android.com/training/data-storage/room/async-queries] to do async I/O or a [ContentProvider](https://developer.android.com/guide/topics/providers/content-provider-basics).
+A more usual pattern might be to use the [Room ORM](https://developer.android.com/training/data-storage/room/async-queries) to do async I/O or a [ContentProvider](https://developer.android.com/guide/topics/providers/content-provider-basics).
 In those frameworks, the work is dispatched on the main thread, runs in a background thread, and the result is passed back to the main thread.  (so you never actually have to handle threads on your own).

 ### The app should work for android 4.4 to Android 10

-The minSdk is 19 (4.4 KitKat) and the targetSdk is the latest (33).
+The minSdk is 19 (4.4 KitKat) and the targetSdk is android Q (29).
 AppCompat was used to ensure backwards compatibility to KitKat.
-The only time a version check was needed is to create the notification channel on android O+.
+I tested using android L (21) and android U (34), which are the oldest and newest versions on the SDK manager.
+The only time version checks were needed are to create the notification channel on android O+ and to check for foreground permission on P+.

 ## Improvements